jurepolutnik/4pm-cli/README.md

 * There are no sanity checks, so if you are stupid, the thing can blow-up your computer.
 * Or at least you can end up with strange reports in 4pm (you have been warned).

-To run this utility, simply type (and follow steps)
+To run this utility, simply type (and follow steps to enter your report)

 ```
 4pm